No, Infinite Dimensions Games Inc. sells only digital models as .stl files for use with your own 3D Printer.

 Please check the email that you gave us in your backer survey or used for indiegog and check your junk mail folders to make sure you didn’t miss it.
 If you are a backer, we made you an account using that email so if you go to www.infinitedimensions.ca and login in the top right you can always click forgot password and re-enter your email address.
 Doing this will send a new email to you with a link to create a new password.
 If this fails please email us at email@example.com and we will look into your case and help you get up and running.

 We have had a few people have issues downloading a file.
-We have been talking to our host but so far can’t find a problem.
+We have spoken at length to our host and they have assured us the issue is not with them.
 Everyone who has had an issue has been able to download it eventually.
 Try downloading it one at time, or try downloading in a different browser such as chrome, or firefox (so far Firefox has showed the most consistent results).
 This has worked so far.
 Sorry for the inconvenience.
 If you have an issue with your download limits please email us at firstname.lastname@example.org

 Please check out our Infinite DImensions YouTube channel where we have posted a video on how to assemble each piece of the abbey after printing.
 You will find tips for tools, cleanup, door installation, and glueing.
 In the future we will add new videos there based on your needs and our new products.